punkbrwstr/pynto/README.md

 ### The Basics

-Create expressions by composing words together with the `|` operator.
+Create expressions by _composing_ words together with `|`.
+Words operate in left-to-right order, with operators following their operands in _postfix_ style.
 When you assign an expression to a Python variable the variable name can be used as word in other expressions.
 ```
 >>> square = dup | mul         # adds duplicate of top column to the stack, then multiplies top two columns
 ```